Zverik/everydoor-website/docs/develop/structure.md

 * `android`: Android build files go here.
 Of most importance are `app/build.gradle` and `app/src/main/AndroidManifest.xml`.
 If you don't know why, please stay away from those.
     * Built apk and aab files are put into `android/app/prod/release`.
-    * Note that published apk on Github use Ilya's personal certificate, while all beta apks, including those published to Releases, are built with a secret certificate for Actions.
+    * Note that published apk's on Github use Ilya's personal certificate, while all beta apk's, including those published to Releases, are built with a secret certificate for Actions.
 * `ios`: iOS build files.
 In XCode, you open `Runner.xcworkspace`.
     * Built distribution package is put into `build/ios/archive/Runner.xcarchive`.